makers-for-life/makair-simulator/README.md

 ## Easy way to Run the Simulator and the UI (linux only)
 You might want to run the simulator in background, with a control UI.
 You could just use the` install_simulator.sh `bash script located in the utils directory of this repo.
 This script will clone, build and run this repo AND the [control-ui](https://github.com/makers-for-life/makair-control-ui) repo
+You might need to manually uncomment the line "#define SIMULATOR" in includes/config.h in the makair-firmware submodule.

 ## RCC patient equation
 ![IMG_20211005_092929](https://user-images.githubusercontent.com/10956689/135980051-f7d4eaaa-6643-4dcf-b2d9-db3d4663749b.jpg)